ad510/firstest-principle/learning.md

 ![](learning/outcome_sml.png)

 Here's the thing.
 While these theories can give you a probability distribution over what every atom in those computers is going to do, neither of them has a concept of who "you" are.
-So if you happen to know that "you" are a person being simulated in 2 computers (but you don't know which computer you're in because both copies of you have identical memories), and one version of "you" is going to see a 0 and the other version of "you" is going to see a 1, these theories cannot tell you the probabilities that the "real you" will see a 0 or a 1!
+So if you happen to know that "you" are a person being simulated in 2 computers (but you don't know which computer you're in because both copies of you have identical memories), and one version of "you" is going to see a 0 and the other version of "you" is going to see a 1, these theories cannot predict the probabilities of either version being the "real you!"

 Of course, if the brain theory is right and you die before you would see either the 0 or the 1, then this doesn't matter.
-But if the data theory is right and you *do* get to see either the 0 or the 1, then that would mean *it's possible to do an experiment in which the most fundamental physics theories we know of today cannot predict the probabilities of you seeing a 0 or a 1!* Isn't that crazy?
+But if the data theory is right and you *do* get to see either the 0 or the 1, then that would mean *it's possible to do an experiment in which the most fundamental physics theories we know of today cannot predict the probabilities of you seeing a 0 or a 1!*

 In that case, we'd need a new physics theory to fill the gap.